David-davidlxl/Lobsterpincer-Spectator-For-Win-RPi-Combo/README.md

 Since Raspberry Pi is only used for controlling the LED lights and LCD screen, the software installation procedure for it is very simple.

-First, run the following commands in Raspberry Pi’s Terminal (you can copy, paste, and run all of them at once):
+First, run the following commands in Raspberry Pi's Terminal (you can copy, paste, and run all of them at once):

 ```
 sudo apt-get update